umass-gis/workshops/content/path-tutorial/index.md

     ![16!](media/16.png "16")

 1. **Select "List" view** to show item details.
 This is the default save/installation location for any applications that are installed on your machine.
 If you download an app from the app store, and install is using default settings, you will be able to run the application by locating it in this directory and double-clicking it.
-"Downloads" is the default save location for most software downloaded through an internet browser, and "Applications" is the default installation location.
+"Downloads" is the default ***save location*** for most software downloaded through an internet browser, and "Applications" is the default ***installation location***.

     ![17!](media/17.png "17")